s-digiro/NyavaScript/README.md

 # To Do
+[ ] Rename RefVal and Value to RefSExpr and SExpr
+[ ] Macro and Lambda should be their own values, not weird wrappers [ ] Add line and column to errors where applicable
-[ ] Replace StringErrors with actual errors where applicable [ ] (quote (1 2)) behaves differently from ('(1 2)) and it shouldn't
+[ ] (quote (1 2)) behaves differently from ('(1 2)) and it shouldn't
 [ ] Passing lambdas to other lambdas is a lil weird... figure it out [ ] McCarthy things need to be implemented